wenytang-ms/vscode-mcp-server/README.md

 ## Caveats/TODO

 Currently, only one workspace is supported.
+The extension also only works locally, to avoid exposing your VS Code instance to any network you may be connected to.

 ## Extension Settings